vdella/not-a-hat/README.md

 # not-a-hat
 A Python application for handling CFG grammars according to the Backus-Naur Form.

-This project uses Poetry as its main dependency manager.
+This project uses Poetry as its main dependency manager, which was an idea that came from [here](https://github.com/lzacchi/INE5426).
 For installing it, you may use

 ```shell
 make install-poetry